zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-find-fix-validate/em-find-fix-validate.md

     ![](images/a59f28bdd1166978c41e9c9c6a5d9b93.jpg " ")

-6. Click on the **Activity** tab.
+6. Click on the **Metric** tab.
 You will see all the activity for this operation.

     ![](images/1a32fbdd89e519c2b8401e7dd0626890.jpg " ")